josstei/JoStVIM/README.md

 # JoStVIM
 ## 🚧 Work in Progress

-This environment is fully functional and available for use, but is still under active development.
+This environment is available for use, but is still under active development.
 Feedback, contributions, and patience are welcome.

 ## JoStVIM - Fast setup, faster coding